dvmarinoff/Flux/README.md

 - Wahoo Kickr (using custom solution, but support for FTMS is expected to land with firmware update 1st week of Feb 2021)
 <!-- - Wahoo Snap  -->

-List of major trainers without FTMS:

-- Tacx Neo / 2 / 2T (using custom solution ANT+ over Bluetooth)
+- Tacx Neo / 2 / 2T (using custom solution ANT+ over Bluetooth, and is currently supported)

-### FE-C over BLE (Tacx)

-This will enable support for the Tacx Neo trainers.
-Currently researching the implementation documents.
-Looks hopeful.

 ### ANT+ FE-C

 Currently researching options for FE-C on the web.
-It just might work.
+When used with an ANT+ usb stick (desktop) the app has now basic support for ANT+ heart rate.

+The current development setup is using Suunto movestick mini and Garmin Fenix 5 watch broadcasting heart rate.